Prince Alfonso Carlos, Duke of Anjou and San Jaime: French claim

 Following the unexpected death of his nephew, in October 1931 Alfonso inherited the legitimist claim to the French throne.
 He has never officially voiced in the French case; he neither endorsed claims by Blancs d'Espagne nor distanced himself from them.
-The branch related to Sixte Bourbon-Parma declared him "Charles XII", while the followers of Paul Watrin opted rather for "Alphonse I".
+The branch related to Prince Sixtus of Bourbon-Parma declared him "Charles XII", while the followers of Paul Watrin opted rather for "Alphonse I".
 Between 1931 and 1936 Alfonso spent at least 4 winters in the south of France, but he avoided public engagements; the best known was a religious event in Mondonville, highly saturated with legitimist flavor.

 Spanish claim

 With death of Don Jaime in October 1931 Alfonso inherited the Carlist claim to the Spanish throne.
-He accepted it, though he privately confessed that the decision came as the “largest sacrifice of my life” and that Traditionalist crown was a "crown of thorns".
+He accepted it, though he privately confessed that the decision came as the "largest sacrifice of my life" and that Traditionalist crown was a "crown of thorns".
 In order not to burn the bridges with the Alfonsists he rejected the royal name of "Alfonso XII"; in order not to alienate the Carlists he rejected also the name of "Alfonso XIV" and eventually settled for the royal name of "Alfonso Carlos I".
 Traditionally the Carlist claimants assumed also the title of Duque de Madrid.
 Because of Berthe de Rohan, widow after Carlos VII who still bore the title of Duquesa de Madrid, Alfonso Carlos eventually opted for the title of Duque de San Jaime.
 He confirmed en bloc all earlier personal party nominations of Don Jaime; however, in late 1931 for few months he settled in France to discuss things in detail.

 Alfonso Carlos initially seemed ready to discuss an informal dynastic solution, tentatively agreed between Don Jaime and the deposed Alfonso XIII as so-called Pact of Territet.
 He met Alfonso in France and both issued warmly-worded manifestos, though with little substance.
 This triggered anxiety among the Carlist branch known as the cruzadistas; during the meeting with Alfonso Carlos in mid-1932 they seemed to have arrived at some understanding, but as the cruzadistas became intransigent, he expelled them from the party.
 In 1933–1934 Alfonso Carlos grew clearly disinclined toward a dynastic agreement; in 1934 he also dismissed potential claim of his grandnephew Karl Pius.
 In 1935 Alfonso Carlos welcomed Don Alfonso in Puchheim, but they focused on family issues.
 After final hesitation in April 1936 Alfonso Carlos made public his decision; following his death prince Xavier would become a regent, who as soon as possible and following consultation with a grand Carlist assembly would decide upon the next king.